Twitter CEO Jack Dorsey’s Account Was Hacked

 Amidst the jokes and memes, some expressed the concern that if Jack Dorsey can get hacked on Twitter, then it can happen to anyone on the platform.

-This is not the first time that Jack Dorsey account has been compromised.
+This is not the first time that Jack Dorsey’s account has been compromised.
 In 2016, internet security firm OurMine hacked his account in an apparent PR move.
 They used the access to his account to tweet about the importance of “testing your security,” The Verge notes.
 OurMine also hacked the Twitter accounts of high-profile CEOs like Facebook’s Mark Zuckerberg and Google’s Sundar Pichai.

-As TechCrunch reports, Zuckerberg’s hack was somewhat embarrassing because it revealed that it did not use two-factor authentification to secure his account.
-He also had a password that was easy to figure out.
+As TechCrunch reports, Zuckerberg’s hack was somewhat embarrassing because it revealed that it did not use two-factor authentication to secure his account.
+He also had a password that was easy to figure out, which caused many to joke about the Facebook founder.

 Twitter CEO Jack Dorsey’s account has been hacked https://t.co/RAzMFqCJcI pic.twitter.com/g2LDYfei5K